Cholsey: Transport

 Cholsey is served by Cholsey railway station, a calling point for Great Western Railway stopping services on the Great Western Main Line between Reading and Didcot.
 The station was also the junction for a branch line to Wallingford, nicknamed the "Wallingford Bunk", which the heritage Cholsey and Wallingford Railway now operates on bank holidays and some weekends.
 From Mondays to Saturdays Thames Travel bus route 136 links Cholsey with Wallingford and Benson.
 There is no evening, Sunday or bank holiday service.

 Architecture and buildings

 Writer and poet John Masefield lived in the parish for several years during World War I as tenant of Lollingdon Farm at the foot of the Berkshire Downs.
-He was Poet Laureate from 1936 to his death in 1967 and wrote a series of poems and sonnets called Lollingdon Downs and his poem Sea-Fever, which has been set to music by John Ireland.
+He was Poet Laureate from 1936 to his death in 1967 and wrote a series of poems and sonnets called Lollingdon Downs.
 The farmhouse, on Westfield Road, has been listed grade II since 1986.

-Edward Prioleau Warren (1856–1937), lived at Breach House, in Halfpenny Lane, Cholsey, built in 1906, which he designed for himself.
+The architect Edward Prioleau Warren (1856–1937), lived at Breach House, in Halfpenny Lane, Cholsey, built in 1906, which he designed for himself.
 The building is grade II listed.